 Building trust with your customers is key to keeping them coming back.
 If you focus on providing exceptional service, you’ll have a loyal customer base in no time!

-Beyond Aesthetics: Designing a salon that blends style and function
+Beyond aesthetics: Designing a hair salon that blends style and function

 When you’re putting together a business plan for your hair salon, remember to include a section about creating a cool and functional space.